 The committees were formally implemented in 2013 and play an important role in the policy decisions the Council makes, which then informs the broader industry.

-The committees meet regularly via teleconference and in-person three times per year.
+The committees meet regularly via teleconference and in-person four times per year.

 If you are interested in joining one of our consultative committees enquire via our contact us page.